Asymptotic fluctuations of representations of the unitary groups: Introduction

-In our previous paper \cite{Collins'Sniady2006} we studied the asymptotics of a sequence $(\rho_n)$ of representations of a fixed compact Lie group $G$.
-The main idea was that each representation $\rho:\g\rightarrow\End(V)$ of the corresponding Lie algebra $\g$ can be equivalently viewed as $\rho\in\g\gwia \otimes \End(V)$.
-Since $\End(V)$ equipped with the normalized trace $\tr$ can be viewed as a non-com\-mu\-ta\-tive probability space, $\rho$ becomes a \emph{non-com\-mu\-ta\-tive random vector} in $\g\gwia$.
+In our previous paper \cite{Collins'Sniady2006}, we studied the asymptotics of a sequence $(\rho_n)$ of representations of a fixed compact Lie group $G$.
+The first main idea was that instead of the representation $\rho:G\rightarrow\End(V)$ of a Lie group, it is more convenient to consider its derivative $\rho:\g\rightarrow\End(V)$ which is a representation of the corresponding Lie algebra $\g$.

+The second main idea was that each representation $\rho:\g\rightarrow\End(V)$ of the Lie algebra $\g$ can be equivalently viewed as $\rho\in\g\gwia \otimes \End(V)$, where $\g\gwia$ denotes the vector space dual to $\g$.
+Since $\End(V)$ equipped with the \emph{normalized trace} $\trV$ can be viewed as a \emph{non-com\-mu\-ta\-tive probability space}, $\rho\in\g\gwia \otimes \End(V)$ becomes a \emph{non-com\-mu\-ta\-tive random vector} in $\g\gwia$.
 Our problem is therefore reduced to studying the sequence $(\varepsilon_n \rho_n)$ of non-commutative random vectors in $\g\gwia$, where $(\varepsilon_n)$ is some suitably chosen sequence of numbers which takes care of the right normalization.
 We proved that in many situations the distribution of $\varepsilon_n \rho_n$ converges to a classical (commutative) probability distribution on $\g\gwia$ which, when the group $G$ has some matrix structure, can be interpreted as some random matrix.

-In this way several problems of the asymptotic representation theory of Lie group $G$ have answers in terms of certain random matrices and their eigenvalues.
+In this way, several problems of the asymptotic representation theory of Lie group $G$ have answers in terms of certain random matrices and their eigenvalues.